AndreBaltazar8/ablac/docs/compiler-api.md

 raw parser handlers cannot query typed state.
 The stable generic-substitution surface returns zero until generic declarations land.

+Deferred call inspection also exposes `typedCallIsContract(expression)`.
+It reports whether the selected declaration came from an `import contract` projection while `typedCallTarget` and all signature, annotation, default, conversion, type-handle, canonical-identity, and module-origin queries continue to work normally.
+Contract calls are
+metadata-only: the finalizer must return syntax that no longer contains the call, or final semantic validation emits `E_CONTRACT_CALL_NOT_CONSUMED` before IR construction.

 ## Effects and generated modules

 `compilerGrant(capability)` requests a staged ambient effect.
 The entry